analogdevicesinc/codefusion-studio/docs/user-guide/tools/elf-file-explorer.md

 ### Sections in a Segment

-The Sections in a segment table shows a high-level summary of all the sections in that memory segement.
+The Sections in a segment table shows a high-level summary of all the sections in that memory segment.
 ![ELF Memory Sections](images/elf-explorer-memory-sections-dark.png#only-dark)
 ![ELF Memory Sections](images/elf-explorer-memory-sections-light.png#only-light)